 High salaries have become the norm for consultants because they function as a signaling mechanism for companies: These may be young people, but they're the most intelligent ones out there.

 In a way, the consulting firms created this cycle.
 Before McKinsey started aggressively hiring at Harvard Business School, getting an MBA and going into consulting wasn't all that prestigious.
 Now, sparked by the consulting industry's demand, the MBA is among the most popular and lucrative degrees out there.

 The other part of this is that firms need people who can actually get the work done.
 Top schools and MBA programs teach a great deal, but the real benefit is an education in confidence and presentation, essential for a job that basically sells knowledge and advice.

-Page 2 of 2 - Additionally, these firms have a very specific way of approaching problems that's been developed over decades.
+Additionally, these firms have a very specific way of approaching problems that's been developed over decades.
 They want people they can mold to that way of thinking, who are not going to challenge a framework that's worked exceptionally well.
 As described in Duff McDonald's book on McKinsey, "The Firm," these young consultants are thrown in the deep end and expected to excel.

 For all of the benefits of consulting — the prestige, the broad-ranging experience, the well-traveled path to senior positions at other companies, and the vast and powerful alumni networks of top firms — there are some drawbacks.

 The job requires extremely long hours, there's not much opportunity for advancement, and there's a risk of being pegged as a generalist.
 Bonuses, while high, aren't near the level of those in the financial industry.